 Ruth McCorkle, PhD, RN, FAAN

-A pioneer in oncology nursing, Ruth McCorkle has been named the first Florence Schorske Wald Professor at the Yale School of Nursing (YSN).
-McCorkle is currently professor of nursing, former director of the Center for Excellence in Chronic Illness Care, and she was chair of the Doctor of Nursing Science Program from 1998-2004.
+A pioneer in oncology nursing, Ruth McCorkle – who retired in June, 2018 – was named the first Florence Schorske Wald Professor at the Yale School of Nursing (YSN).
+McCorkle is professor emerita of nursing, former director of the Center for Excellence in Chronic Illness Care, and she was chair of the Doctor of Nursing Science Program from 1998-2004.
 She was also the program leader for Cancer Control at the Yale Comprehensive Cancer Center (YCCC) from 1998-2010, and a professor in the Department of Epidemiology and Public Health at the Yale School of Medicine.
 McCorkle is currently the director of Psychosocial Oncology at YCCC.

 She received a bachelor’s degree in nursing from the University of Maryland and a master’s in medical-surgical nursing from the University of Iowa.
 Her doctorate, in mass communications, was earned at the University of Iowa’s School of Journalism.
 She has held teaching positions at a variety of institutions across the country, including the University of Pennsylvania, the University of Washington, and the University of Iowa.